 In all these cases, pay compression issues are not intentional or malicious.
 They might be inherited or created by the lack of a consistent and data-driven compensation strategy.

-Pay transparency shines a spotlight on pay compression
+Pay transparency shines a spotlight

 Pay compression has always existed, but the rise of the pay transparency movement has made pay compression more visible to employees.
 As states like California, Colorado, New York and elsewhere enact laws that mandate employers share salary ranges on job postings, organizations are struggling to justify their pay decisions.
 Research shows that pay compression was a reality for a whopping 56% of American companies last year.